 Located about 45 minutes from San Antonio, Geronimo Creek Retreat is a great getaway!

-Those choosing to stay in a teepee will love that their digs have a kitchenette and air conditioning to ensure they feel right at home!
+Those choosing to stay in a teepee will love that their digs have a kitchenette and air conditioning to ensure they feel at home!

 There is plenty to do while staying at Geronimo Creek as well.
 You can swim in their spring-fed creek (complete with rope swing), use one of the free kayaks, soak in the hot tub, play games, and more.
 A soak in the hot tub sounds perfect!